rhomobile/rhomobile-docs/eb/en/edge/guide/certificates.md

 ## Windows Mobile and CE
 When using Enterprise Browser with webkit, any required certificates beyond the pre-loaded ones can be specified using the `CaFile` configuration setting in Config.xml.
 This points to a file containing the certificate data.
 The certificate(s) specified are treated by webkit as trusted authorities.
 Note this only applies to HTTPS requests made by webkit.

-For example, to use certificates in the file 'mycert.crt' the file should be copied to the device and the appropriate entry made in Config.xml, e.g. if the file is in the root directory of the device:
+For example, to use certificates in the file 'mycert.pem' the file should be copied to the device and the appropriate entry made in Config.xml, e.g. if the file is in the root directory of the device:

 	:::xml
 	<CaFile Value=”\\mycert.pem”>